airbnb/okreplay/readme.md

 Future test runs replay responses from _tape_.
 Insert different _tapes_ to stub different responses.

 ### Customize
-Edit _tape_ files with a text editor, commit to source control, share with your team & use on continuous integration.
+_Tapes_ are just [YAML](http://www.yaml.org/) files so you can edit them with a text editor, commit to source control, share with your team & use on continuous integration.

 ## Full documentation